saranya636701/VULNIQ/README.md

 ## Installation

-### 1. Clone the repository
+### 1. Download the Project

-Clone the repository and move into the VULNIQ project directory.
+Download or clone this repository and move into the VULNIQ project directory.

 ### 2. Create a virtual environment